Uncured Pepperoni vs Cured?

-- The best way to store your pepperoni stick is by keeping it in a sealed container or bag so that the air cannot get inside and spoil its freshness.
+- The best way to store your pepperoni stick and avoid rapid bacterial growth is by keeping it in a sealed container or bag so that the air cannot get inside and spoil its freshness.

 - Unopened pepperoni can be eaten within a month if kept at room temperature.
 The flavor and texture, however, may not be as good after that.

 So, what is the actual difference between cured and uncured meats?
 Continue on for a few points on cured vs uncured pepperoni.

 Preservatives Used in The Curing Process

 Cured pepperoni, like most cured meats, is often seen as unhealthy because of its artificial preservatives, while uncured pepperoni, as well as other uncured meat products, is seen as healthier because of the natural preservatives such as celery powder and beet extracts.